7 Ways you can give your content the right persona.

 Empathy

-To sound more and more like a true writer, the best piece of writing is that which can listen to its readers mind.
-If your content is highly informative and not at all concerned or thinking about what’s going on in the reader’s head, it’ll just get difficult for you to get your audience to respond.
+To sound more like a true writer, the best writing listens to its readers’ minds.
+If your content is highly informative but not concerned with what’s going on in the reader’s head, it’ll be difficult to get your audience to respond.